islamshahil/Autho-Authen-NestJS-App/README.md

 ## System Design & Doc

-Import the Postman Collection present in the Repository.
+Import the Postman Collection present in the Repository to use the System.

 Following are the features:

 - **Signup** : Input Data for User Signup.